 As a mum, the bane of my life these days is sleep – or lack of it.
 Every since my son was conceived, sleep has been thrown out the window.
 First in pregnancy when I couldn’t get comfortable enough to sleep, then as a newborn, when his hunger and colic meant he kept us up all night.
 As he grew, he learned to love sleep, but toddlers can regress very easily.
 There are so many things that a toddler wants to do, sleeping can sometimes be very low down on the list!
+If you’re a parent of twins, then it might be even harder!

 Sometimes he simply doesn’t want to sleep, wanting to stay up with mummy and daddy.
 Other times he wants to watch TV, or read another book, drink more drinks (even though he’s not really thirsty!) and snack on his favourite jelly.
 Sometimes he’s feeling scared and lonely, as dreams and imagination starts to develop.
 Other times he’s feeling unwell as we get hit by a constant parade of sniffles and coughs passed around at nursery and soft play.